ctphoenix/Python-Course-Material/chapter1.md

 The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
-- Note: `inside` and `R` are defined from the previous subproblem.
+- Note: `inside` and `R` are defined as in Exercise `2e`.
 Recall the true ratio of the area of of the unit circle to the area to the inscribing square is `pi / 4`.
-Find and print the difference between this value and your estimate in part `2e`.
+- Find and print the difference between this value and your estimate from part `2e`.

 *** =hint
 - Take your estimate from the last exercise, and subtract `math.pi / 4`.
 Make sure to print your answer!